 Here at Calm people we will continue to design and deliver great workshops.
 We will continue to develop the tech we all need to support our busy lives and we will be here for many years to come helping you and your teams get emotionally stronger and healthier.

-To us that is evolutionary even if My Internal World is pretty revolutionary…take a look here
+To us that is evolutionary even if Inner Calm is pretty revolutionary…take a look here